Khyber Pass: History

 The Pass became widely known to thousands of Westerners and Japanese who traveled it in the days of the hippie trail, taking a bus or car from Kabul to the Afghan border.
-At the Pakistani frontier post, travelers were advised not to wander away from the road, as the location was a barely controlled Federally Administered Tribal Area.
+At the Pakistani frontier post, travellers were advised not to wander away from the road, as the location was a barely controlled Federally Administered Tribal Area.
 Then, after customs formalities, a quick daylight drive through the Pass was made.
-Monuments left by British Indian Army units, as well as hillside forts, could be viewed from the highway.
+Monuments left by British Indian Army units from the era of British colonial rule, as well as hillside forts, could be viewed from the highway.